crashfort/SourceDemoRender/ReadMe.md

 ### Velocity Text
 **Availability:** Contact me

 This extension will gather the current player velocity and display it in a highly customizable format.
-This works in SourceTV and client demos, as well as local recordings.

 ![Velocity Text Image 1](https://raw.githubusercontent.com/crashfort/SourceDemoRender/master/Media/Extensions/VelocityText1.png)